Kimbra: Artistry

 Muzic.net.nz states that Kimbra's music delves beyond the "four chord cliché but still maintains strong hooks and catchy melodies that are sometimes unpredictable but satisfying".
 In an interview with American Songwriter, she listed Daniel Johns, Prince, Rufus Wainwright, Guided by Voices, Imogen Heap, Mike Patton, Michael Jackson, Minnie Riperton and Stevie Wonder as her influences.
 Her musical style is eclectic.

 Personal life

-Kimbra has stated that she has vitiligo.
+Kimbra has stated that she has vitiligo, a chronic autoimmune disorder that causes patches of skin to lose pigment or color.